makercrew/esp_prog_vscode_debug/README.md

 ### New Project

 If you are starting a new project from scratch you can clone this repo directly and use it as a bare bones base to build on top of.
-After cloning, follow the instructions under the **Configuration** section below.
+After cloning, follow the instructions under the **Setup** and **Configuration** sections below.

 ### Add To Existing Project

 If you already have an existing ESP32 firmware project setup in VSCode it is very simple to integrate pieces of this repository into your project.
 The core functionality to enable debugging is provided by 3 files in the **.vscode** folder.

   - **launch.json** - Contains the debug configuration
-  - **settings.json** - Contains environment specific paths to various tools required for building and debugging
+  - **settings.json** - Contains environment-specific paths to various tools required for building and debugging
-  - **tasks.json** - Defines various tasks for building, flashing, monitoring, and debugging
+  - **tasks.json** - Defines tasks for building, flashing, monitoring, and debugging

 If you don't have any of these files in your existing repo simply copy all of them into your **.vscode** folder.
 If you have a **launch.json** file I highly recommend you simply replace it with the file in this repo.